RoyDoskalovich/Automated-Reasoning/SAT-Reduction/README.md

 ## Implemented Reductions

-- **Sudoku to SAT:** Encodes a given Sudoku puzzle as a SAT formula, ensuring valid row, column, and box constraints.
+- **Sudoku to SAT:**
+  Sudoku is a number-placement puzzle where each row, column, and subgrid must contain distinct numbers.
+The reduction converts a Sudoku grid into a SAT formula that enforces these constraints.

-- **Hamiltonian Cycle to SAT:** Translates a graph's Hamiltonian cycle problem into a SAT instance, enforcing path constraints.
+- **Hamiltonian Cycle to SAT:**
+  The Hamiltonian Cycle problem asks whether a given graph contains a cycle that visits each vertex exactly once.
+The reduction encodes this as a SAT problem, ensuring a valid path exists.

 ## Usage